 Your Next Move© – taught by Chris Frey, LCSW – provides experienced workers and learners with the skills and essential elements necessary for making a successful transition to retirement and a fulfilling next chapter in their lives.

-This course – available through Washington University’s UCollege in spring 2022 – will use assessment, planning, seeking information, and enlisting support to help define what the New Retirement looks like for you.
+This course – available through Washington University’s UCollege in fall 2022 – will use assessment, planning, seeking information, and enlisting support to help define what the New Retirement looks like for you.

 Watch a recording of Your Next Move: Transitioning to the New Retirement© led by Chris Frey, MSW, ACSW, LCSW, a counselor and an educator with 35 years of experience.